fldnnn/SwiftEggTimer/README.md

 # SwiftEggTimer
 - A beautiful egg timer app to boil your eggs to perfection depending on how you prefer your eggs.

+This is a course by Angela Yu on Udemy.